filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus paych voucher command [command options] [arguments...]

 COMMANDS:
    create                         Create a signed payment channel voucher check                          Check validity of payment channel voucher add                            Add payment channel voucher to local datastore list                           List stored vouchers for a given payment channel best-spendable                 Print vouchers with highest value that is currently spendable for each lane submit                         Submit voucher to chain to update payment channel state help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --help, -h  show help
 ```

 #### lotus paych voucher create

 ```
 NAME:
    lotus paych voucher create - Create a signed payment channel voucher